 JSPAC mission is to improve equity and access with an equity lens for special populations, nontraditional, and underrepresented students.
 JSPAC equity lens takes into consideration the varying personal experiences and social identifiers that impact students' educational opportunities, including race, gender, ethnicity, socioeconomic status, and family background.
-Although, the supporting equity initiatives are providing some level of professional training to practitioners but not centered around equity for K-14 data for underrepresented, nontraditional, special population students.
+Although, the supporting equity initiatives are providing some level of professional training to practitioners but not centered around equity for K-14 data for underrepresented, nontraditional, special population, underserved students.
 With Perkins: Strengthening Career and Technical Education for the 21st Century Act on the horizon, JSPAC and the Special Collaborative is positioned to be the equity professional development/data and research technical assistance providers in California to offset the other equity initiatives.
 JSPAC and Special Collaborative equity professional training is with intent to reduce the inequities for students but empowering the practitioner of having a deeper understanding to self-reflect, continuously view students through an asset lens rather than a deficit.

 There is incredible opportunity to increase participation in pathways of nontraditional, underrepresented, special populations students (to be simplistic-men in nursing, women in automotive or the trades).
 We also see fewer students of color completing and getting jobs and achieving high wages.
-Strong Workforce and the new funding formula are making colleges pay attention to these achievement gaps more than ever.
+Strong Workforce, California Workforce Planning Joint Advisory Committee guiding principles, Community College's Student funding, and the Close the Achievement Gap initiative are making secondary and post-secondary institutions pay attention to these achievement gaps more than ever.
 Now they need support in making a difference.
 These are not easy problems to solve-but there is great work that has been done over the years that can help.

-- Colleges need better access to data on nontraditional, underrepresented and special population student performance. - Colleges need technical assistance to change their career education programs to better serve nontraditional, underrepresented and special populations now.
+- Secondary and Post-Secondary need better access to data on nontraditional, underrepresented and special population student performance. - Secondary and Post-Secondary need technical assistance to change their career/ technical education programs to better serve nontraditional, underrepresented and special populations now.